Subscribe for our FREE 30 minute meals book!

 They’re more or less a chocolate chip cookie in the shape of a brownie, so what’s not to love?
 Plus, if you put a scoop of vanilla ice cream on top…ugh SO GOOD.

-These vegan blondies are made in one bowl, gluten free, refined sugar free optional, gooey and chewy and all around SO delicious.
 They’re perfect for all types of eaters and I promise even the biggest dairy or gluten free food skeptics will approve of this recipe.
 All you need is 30 minutes and they’re all yours!
+Try my oatmeal cookie bars next!

 In a small bowl, whisk together the ground flax and water.
 Set aside for about 10 minutes to thicken.
 If you aren’t vegan, just sub for regular eggs!